 Andy Luttrell: 23:22

-What are the challenges in doing word of mouth research?
+what are the challenges in doing word of mouth research.
 So part of me in hearing what you’re describing is reminding me of word of mouth in the wild, which is messy and all over the place in infiltrating every corner of our existence.
-But we know that those are hard places to really get a great handle on what people are thinking when they make these decisions.
-And so I just wonder, since you’ve been steeped in this for so long, what do you think are like, the main fundamental challenges of doing research on word of mouth?
+But but we know that those air hard places to really get a great handle on what people are thinking when they make these decisions.
+And so I just wonder, since you’ve been steeped in this for so long, what do you think you’re like, the main fundamental challenges of doing research on word of mouth?

 Jake Teeny: 23:55

-Yeah, you know, the biggest issue, I think, is one that has been a little remedied today, but is the issue that’s kind of plagued this field of research for the beginning, and it’s just a matter of getting naturalistic conversation in the lab.
+Yeah, you know, the the biggest issue, I think, is one that has been a little remedy today.
+But is the issue that’s kind of played this field of research for the beginning, and it’s just a matter of getting naturalistic conversation in the lab.
 We now have great access to big data sets like you’re talking about.
-You know, Twitter, um, and Facebook and all these online posts.
-But that’s a lot different than the conversations people have in person.
-In fact, there’s a lot of research disentangling the two and showing that people talk about things differently online and in different frequency than that they do in person.
-So to really understand, like how we can generate that person to person buzz is just difficult to study in the lab because they require an elaborate set up.
-It’s hard not to make it feel artificial or contrived.
-And so really trying to figure out a paradigm where you can get more naturalistic conversation between participants or friends will probably be the next biggest step in word of mouth research, particularly if you want to understand the mechanisms and motivations because we can all go to big data and scrape that big data for information.
-But we can’t really get inside the black box of the person who typed that unless we bring them into the lab and put them through studies or self-report surveys and things of that nature.
+You know what, Twitter, um, and Facebook and all these online posts.
+But that’s a lot different than the conversations people happen person.
+In fact, there’s a lot of research disentangling the two and showing the people talk about things differently online and in different frequency than that they do in person.
+So to really understand, like how we congenital rate that person to person.
+Buzz is just difficult to study in the lab because they require elaborate set up.
+Um, it’s hard not to make it feel artificial or contrived.
+And so really trying to figure out a paradigm where you can get more naturalistic conversation between participants or friends will probably be the next biggest step in word of mouth research, particularly if you want to understand the mechanisms and motivations cause we can all go to big data and scrape that big data for information.
+But we can’t really get inside the black box of the person who typed that unless we bring them into the lab and put them through studies or self reports, surveys and things of that nature.

 Andy Luttrell: 25:20

-And what are the kinds of things we’d want to know from people?
-If all we see is their tweets or their Facebook post of their blog post, what would you love to also know about them?
+And what are the kinds of things we’d want to know from people if all we see is their tweets or their Facebook post of their blood post What?
+What would you love to also know about them?